 Are food allergens in personal care products actually a risk?

-The risk from using some of these products might be very small.
-For example, often the nut oils used in a shampoo are so refined that the proteins (which cause allergic reactions) are removed.
-But I definitely prefer to be on the safe side.
+Sometimes the risk posed by food allergens in personal care products might be very small.
+For example, often the nut oils used in a shampoo are so refined that the food proteins (which cause allergic reactions) are removed.
+But I definitely prefer to be on the safe side and avoid food allergen ingredients.
+And the rise in “natural” and “organic” products which are less processed may increase the risks associated with food allergen ingredients in non-food products.

 As always, speak to your allergy specialist about whether these products are suitable for you, especially when it comes to medications.